dome9/dome9_tools/sg_locker/README.md

 ## Examples
-* provide CSV report for all security groups in either of these 2 regions (could be in multiple AWS accounts)
+* Generate CSV report for all security groups in either of these 2 regions (could be in multiple AWS accounts)

 ```
 ./d9_sg_locker.py -u my@email.com -p XXX --region us_west_2 us_east_1 -a report
 ```

-* provide JSON report with complex filter.
+* Generate JSON report with complex filter.
 SGs need to satisfy both region and name contraints

 ```
 ./d9_sg_locker.py -u my@email.com -p XXX --region us_east_1 --sgname=default app1 app2  -a report_json
 ```

-* lock (move to Dome9 Full Protection) all security groups in the VPC.
+* Lock (move to Dome9 Full Protection) all security groups in the VPC.
 User will need to acknowledge action before update occurs

 ```
 ./d9_sg_locker.py -u my@email.com -p XXX --vpc vpc-12345 -a lock
 ```

-* unlock (move to Dome9 Read-Only mode) all security groups in the VPC.
+* Unlock (move to Dome9 Read-Only mode) all security groups in the VPC.
 User will *not* need to acknowledge action as --ack was provided.
 This is important for automated deployment.

 ```
 ./d9_sg_locker.py -u my@email.com -p XXX --vpc vpc-12345 -a unlock --ack